-Although phenotypic laboratory screening may be important to identify beneficial breeding lines to be crossed, determining how this plant can thrive under real-world conditions is just a proxy.
+Although phenotypic laboratory screening may be essential to identify beneficial breeding lines to be crossed, determining how this plant can thrive under real-world conditions is just a proxy.
 Robotics open up mass direct crop phenotyping potential in real-world farms.
-Such uncontrolled “non-laboratory” systems pose major challenges in identifying the specific feature leading to a beneficial phenotypic response.
+Such uncontrolled “non-laboratory” systems pose significant challenges in identifying the specific feature leading to a beneficial phenotypic response.
 The robotic capacity for repetitive and detailed environmental assessment of individual plants opens the potential for a paradigm shift in developing agricultural genetics.

 Establishment and Seeding

-Scouting timely and accurate information is a major crop management activity.
+Scouting timely and accurate information is a significant crop management activity.
 This allows for cost-effective data collection by autonomous robots carrying sensors that evaluate crop health and status.
 Use or combine both aerial and ground-based platforms.
-Fusing data from different devices or sources with a wide range of temporal and spatial resolutions and interpreting data automatically poses several interesting research challenges.
+Fusing data from different devices or sources with a wide range of temporal and spatial resolutions and interpreting data automatically poses several exciting research challenges.
 Weed mapping includes machine vision recording location and density (biomass) of different weeds.

 A treatment map can interpret the resulting weed map.
-Robotic weeding is an active research field that examines alternative methods of killing, removing or retarding unwanted plants without harming crops.
+Robotic weeding is an active research field that examines alternative methods of killing, removing, or retarding unwanted plants without harming crops.
 Intra-row weaving is harder than inter-row weaving, as it requires precise plant positioning.
 Alternative weed control techniques include mechanical weeding, selective (micro-) scraping, and laser weaving.
 Irrigation is another area where robots can help target water at the right time.
 Pre-harvest evaluation and robotic sensory system yield forecasts will also help select the right time for harvesting.

 Selective harvesting only involves harvesting parts that meet certain quality or quantity thresholds.
 There are two requirements: the ability to detect the required quality factor before harvesting, and the ability to harvest the interested product without affecting the remaining crop.
 Selective harvesting presents challenges for modern robotic technology.
-Perhaps the main challenge is how to conduct independent sensorimotor coordination with noisy, incomplete sensory data in the complex agricultural environment.
+Perhaps the main problem is how to conduct independent sensorimotor coordination with noisy, incomplete sensory data in the complex agricultural environment.
 This would likely require a better vision for machine recognition, segmentation, spatial location, and tracking, as well as robust and accurate robotic technology.
 Precision was traditionally provided by rigid, easy-to-model robot mechanics.